enterprisemodules/connect/doc/nutshell.md

   property_2: 20,
 }
 ```
 This defines an object of type `an_object` and name `my_object_name`.
-If the name contains only characters, and numbers and underscores, there is no need to put quote's arround the name.
+If the name contains only characters, and numbers and underscores, there is no need to put quote's around the name.
 If your name contains other characters, you must use quotes:

 ```
 an_object('my.host.name.com') {